Vlaunest777/J.A.R.V.I.S.-by-Vlaunest/README.md

 Other than that, all you need is to install all the dependencies and then compile the code with `cargo tauri build` command.<br>
 Or run dev with `cargo tauri dev`.

-<br><br>
-*Thought you might need some of the platform specific libraries for [PvRecorder](https://github.com/Picovoice/pvrecorder) and [Vosk](https://github.com/alphacep/vosk-api).*

 ## Author

 Vlaunest limited

 ## Python version?
-Old version of Jarvis was built with Python.<br>
+Old version of Jarvis was built with Python.
-The last Python version commit can be found [here](https://github.com/Priler/jarvis/tree/943efbfbdb8aeb5889fa5e2dc7348ca4ea0b81df).

 ## License